WTNR (FM)

-WTNR (107.3 FM, "Thunder 107.3") is a radio station licensed to Greenville, Michigan.
+WTNR (107.3 MHz, "Thunder 107.3") is an FM radio station licensed to Greenville, Michigan.
 Owned by Cumulus Media, the station broadcasts a country music format targeting Grand Rapids.

 History

 The station was first assigned the call sign WPLB-FM in 1962 and was originally licensed to Greenville, Michigan.
 It was sister station to WPLB (AM) (1060 and later 1380).
 The station became oldies-formatted on November 15, 1989 and the call sign was changed to WODJ.
 The WPLB-FM call sign was subsequently moved to 106.3 FM in Lakeview, Michigan (the AM and FM are now known as WGLM).

 WODJ

 WPLB-FM became WODJ, an oldies station targeting the Grand Rapids market, in 1989, and was an immediate success, reaching number one in the 12+ Arbitron ratings for Grand Rapids the following year.
 The station's success was built on its visibility at community events, such as the Grand Center Boat Show, which took place at the Grand Center in downtown Grand Rapids.
 By 2000, however, the station was struggling to make the top ten in 12+ ratings.
 Oldies 107.3 also featured the syndicated Dick Clark's Rock, Roll & Remember, which aired on Sunday afternoons.